 For a private investor, Firm converted a 215 square meter part of this 120-year-old Warehouse on one of the busiest harbours in the Port of Rotterdam.
 The poorly lit space combined with a north-facing facade with just a few windows meant the owner needed to be visionary in order to perceive a bright and well usable office space.
 It is this capacity combined with the architectural aspirations and the open mind of the investor that ultimately have led to a strong collaboration with the architects and a thoughtful design.

-We started out by investigating the maximum number of wall openings in close contact with the monuments committee of the municipality.
-After securing the right from the committee to open-up the bricked up old window openings in the facade and add extra windows and doors, we decided to recess the complete interior design from the old walls.
-This appearance of the design being somewhat subtracted from the original shell, the old brick walls, has a dual purpose, at the facade it ensures the minimal north-facing daylight to flow in across both levels.
-Here we bridged the half meter between the interior and the outer wall with a glass floor over the full width.
-Furthermore, we added mirrors on the walls on both levels to enhance this effect.
+The architects started their architectural task by researching the maximum number and sizes of possible new openings in the façade.
+All in close contact with the monuments committee of the municipality.
+After securing the right to open-up the old window openings in the facade and add new windows and doors, the possibility to create a well lit space was conceived.
+To further enhance this, Firm architects decided to disconnect the new interior from the old walls.
+This appearance of the design being somewhat subtracted from the original shell, the old brick walls, has a dual purpose; it creates architectural contrast and it ensures the minimal north-facing daylight to flow in across both levels as the architects bridged the half meter between the interior and the outer wall with a glass floor over the full width of the facade.
+Furthermore, they added mirrors on the walls on both levels to enhance this effect.

 In the interior, the design principle of subtracting the new from the old creates an enriched dialogue between the original building and its novice function.
 This is strengthened by technical material usage in the new interior such as aluminum wall paneling and a stainless steel kitchen.
 The wood paneling forms a volume embracing the large central vide and ensuring a perfect acoustic for an office.